 In addition to General Obligation Debt that is supported by local taxes, cities and boroughs may issue debt that is supported by the revenues generated by the project financed through the issuance of debt.
-At the end of June, 2017, approximately \$941.1 million in revenue bonds were outstanding, as shown on Tables 4.7 and 4.8.
+As of June 30, 2019, approximately \$872.5 million in revenue bonds were outstanding, as shown on Tables 4.7 and 4.8.